Automating AWS Services with Scripting and the AWS CLI

 - Using the AWS CLI to access and manage AWS services from the command line

-- Understanding how the AWS SDK can be used to programmatically access and manage AWS services and
+- Using the AWS SDK to programmatically access and manage AWS services

 Technical knowledge prerequisites